jeremysoo/Sudoku/README.md

 ./gradlew installDist
 ./build/install/Sudoku/bin/sudoku

+## Running Tests
+### Windows Command Prompt / Powershell
+.\gradlew.bat test

+### Bash
+./gradlew test

 ## Generate Windows Distributable Package
 .\gradlew.bat distZip
 Package path: build/distributions/Sudoku.zip

 ## Architectural Design
-This Sudoku application is designed around a clear separation of logic to keep code simple and highly testable.
+- This Sudoku application is designed around a clear separation of responsibilities to keep the code simple, maintainable and testable.

-Test Driven Development (TDD) was used during the development where the tests were first written before the implementation.
+- Test Driven Development (TDD) was used during development, with tests written before implementation where practical.

-The codebase decouples the presentation loop from the core game logic to maximize simplicity, stability, and testability.
+Components:
+- SudokuBoard

-SudokuBoard defines the domain data model containing the board grid and pre-filled cells for the puzzle.
+    - Domain model representing the Sudoku grid and pre-filled cells.
-SudokuSolver is the service layer containing the logic to fill the board.
+- SudokuSolver
+    - Service responsible for generating a valid Sudoku solution.
+- SudokuGameController
-SudokuGameController as the controller layer coordinates the game states of puzzle creation, user actions and validations.
+    - Coordinates the game creation, user actions, validation, hints and game state.
+- Main
-Main is the command line interface layer which manages the console terminal user input and output rendering and command routing.
+    - Command line interface responsible for user interaction, input processing and board rendering.

 ## Assumptions
-An immutable board state is assumed, such that the board can never be changed once it is created.
-User actions such as cell clearing creates a distinct board copy to ensure memory safety and prevents unpredictable bugs during active gameplay.

-User inputs are also assumed to be formatted correctly and these alphanumeric characters for the cell coordinates and user actions are validated and invalid inputs provided will be rejected.
+- SudokuBoard instances are treated as immutable.
+User actions create a new board state rather than modifying the existing board in place.

+- The generated puzzle contains 30 pre-filled cells as required by the specification.

+- Invalid user inputs are validated and rejected with an appropriate error message.

+- The application runs as a single-user command-line program.